elmorenox/deploying-flask-app-on-ecs-with-terraform-and-jenkins/README.md

 The VPC is created by the Terraform code in [/intTerraform/vpc.tf](/intTerraform/vpc.tf) and includes the following resources:

-1. 2 Availability Zones, each with a public and private subnet. **Having two availability zones allows for high availability and fault tolerance.**
+1. 2 Availability Zones, each with a public and private subnet. **Two availability zones creates some redundancy in the region in case one data center experiences interruptions.**

 - **The private subnets host the Fargate instances for the Docker containers with the Flask application**
 - The public subnets each serve to route traffic from the internet to the private subnets via the application load balancer